 Investments under the measurement alternative method and equity method are reviewed periodically for impairment using fair value measurement.
-As of December 31, 2019, 2020 and 2021, certain investments were measured using significant unobservable inputs (Level 3) and written down from their respective carrying values to fair values, considering the stage of development, the business plan, the financial condition, the sufficiency of funding and the operating performance of the investee companies, with impairment charges incurred and recorded in earnings for the years then ended.
-The Group recognized impairment charges of RMB4,000, nil and RMB17,850 for those investments for the years ended December 31, 2019, 2020 and 2021, respectively.
+As of December 31, 2020, 2021 and 2022, certain investments were measured using significant unobservable inputs (Level 3) and written down from their respective carrying values to fair values, considering the stage of development, the business plan, the financial condition, the sufficiency of funding and the operating performance of the investee companies, with impairment losses incurred and recorded in earnings for the years then ended.
+The Group recognized impairment losses of nil, RMB17,850 and RMB7,945 for those investments for the years ended December 31, 2020, 2021 and 2022, respectively.